 Explore nature with all senses!

-If children get to know and learn to love nature and the environment, they will strive to protect and preserve it in the future.
 "What children

 experience and learn "outside"

 cannot be replaced by anything else.

 And if we see something in these experiences that is indispensable for healthy development, then we should do everything to create these

 opportunities [...]."